-Yuliya is a 1st year PhD researcher at the School of Business and Management.
-She has been awarded a highly competitive SBM scholarship.
-She holds a BSc (Hons.)
-Economics and Business in Finance and a MSc (Hons.)
+Yuliya is a third-year PhD candidate at the School of Business and Management, is a recipient of a highly competitive SBM scholarship.
+Her academic journey includes a BSc (Hons.)
+Economics and Business in Finance and an MSc (Hons.)
 Economic Sciences in Finance from the Kazakh-British Technical University.
-Her current research interests are algorithmic work, gig and cloud work, and job quality.With over five years of experience in the banking system for over 5 year.
-She also contributed to the several projects of the European Commission, Directorate-General for Economic and Financial Affairs, working on all aspects of the impact of the European Union and the Economic and Monetary Union on financial flows to show to what extent European integration has favoured financial flows.Yuliya has also imparted her expertise by teaching courses in Banking, International Economics, Statistics, Economics of Enterprise and Modeling and Forecasting of Economic Processes, and has been assisting in teaching and co-lecturing on Current Challenges in Business and Management, and Employment Relations modules at QMUL.
+Her current research interests are algorithmic work, gig and cloud work, and job quality.With over five years of experience in the banking sector and active involvement in European Commission projects, the Directorate-General for Economic and Financial Affairs, where she has explored various aspects of the impact of the European Union and the Economic and Monetary Union to show to what extent European integration has favoured financial flows.Yuliya has also imparted her expertise by teaching courses in Banking, International Economics, Statistics, Economics of Enterprise, and Modelling and Forecasting of Economic Processes, and has been assisting in teaching and co-lecturing on Current Challenges in Business and Management, and Employment Relations modules at QMUL.